Dicklesworthstone/ppp_loan_fraud_analysis/blog_post.md

   <img src="https://github.com/Dicklesworthstone/ppp_loan_fraud_analysis/raw/main/ppp_illustration.webp" width="1024">
 </div>

 The Paycheck Protection Program (PPP) was a cornerstone of U.S. economic relief during the COVID-19 crisis, disbursing nearly $800 billion to small businesses.
 But with massive funds came massive fraud—hundreds of thousands, possibly over a million, loans exploited by opportunists.
-When I first explored the PPP’s 8.4GB dataset in early 2025, I anticipated uncovering fraud; what I didn’t expect was a system that would evolve into a three-part data science powerhouse: scoring loans for risk, filtering the most suspicious, and diving deep into patterns with cutting-edge analytics.
+When I first explored the PPP’s 8.4GB dataset in a few days ago, I anticipated uncovering fraud.
+What I didn't expect was that I would end up with a system that systematically uncovered fraud networks and patterns across millions of loans, implicating hundreds of thousands of fraudulent borrowers and hundreds of corrupt lenders and agents.

-This project now comprises three scripts working in tandem:
+This project comprises three scripts working in tandem:

 - `simple_loan_fraud_score.py`: Processes the full 8.4GB `ppp-full.csv`, scoring each loan’s fraud risk and flagging those above a threshold (100) into `suspicious_loans.csv`.
     - Using this threshold, the resulting suspicious_loans.csv is 2.55GB.
 - `sort_suspicious_loans_by_risk_score.py`: Sorts and filters these loans by risk (default cutoff: 140), producing `suspicious_loans_sorted.csv`.
     - Using these settings, the system flags 1,190,352 suspicious loans out of 6,267,512 loans in the $5k-$22k range.
 This results in a suspicious loan rate of 19% and a suspicious_loans_sorted.csv file that is 1.37GB.
 - `analyze_patterns_in_suspicious_loans.py`: Applies advanced statistical and machine learning techniques—think chi-square tests, XGBoost, and SHAP values—to uncover fraud networks and refine detection.

 What started as a hunch about sloppy fraudsters has become a robust tool revealing everything from "Wakanda LLC" scams to subtle lender collusion.
 Here’s how it works, why it matters, and what it’s taught me about catching fraud in big data.
+If you'd like a more technical, formal explanation of the system, you should read the readme.md file in the repo [here](https://github.com/Dicklesworthstone/ppp_loan_fraud_analysis/blob/main/README.md), and of course, you can read the code itself.
+It's a total of 3,281 lines of code across 3 files (1,113 + 184 + 1,984), so it's fairly readable if you know Python and know a bit about statistics and data analysis.

 ## Why This Matters

 PPP fraud wasn't just a matter of people gaming the system– it was stealing for every single taxpayer in the US, and adding massively to the national debt.
 If those payments did in fact prevent a worthy business from going bankrupt so it could survive to live another day, then that's one thing.
-We can decide whether that benefit was worth the impact to the national debt and deficit.
+We can debate and independently decide whether that benefit was worth the impact to the national debt and deficit.
 But the outright fraud, taking money that was probably mostly wasted on silly purchases for purely personal gain, is a different matter.
 These are not small dollar amounts here– the average fraudster got close to $20,000, and I believe that the number of fraudulent loans was easily in the hundreds of thousands, and probably even over a million.
+We should all be able to agree that this was a disgrace and that the people responsible should be held accountable.

+In particular, the corrupt lenders and agents who facilitated this should be prosecuted to the fullest extent of the law.
+I suspect that in many cases they actively recruited fraudulant borrowers and guided them step by step about how to commit the fraud and what to write on their applications, knowing full well that the information was fake but that the loans would be approved anyway because of the extreme urgency and lack of proper controls and systems.
+Not only that, I believe many of these agents and lenders received payments from the SBA for originating and processing these loans.
+If a corrupt lender originated 100 fake loans-- and I believe that a very large number of them did at least that many-- then we could be talking about $20k*100 = $2 million in fraud from just one bad actor.
+It takes a lot of honest taxpayers to pay for that level of fraud, and it happened in cities across the country at a scale that is simply staggering.

 ## The Upshot